AndrejOrsula/space_robotics_bench/README.md

 - **Procedural Generation**: On-demand generation of diverse simulation assets and scenes
 - **Domain Randomization**: Extensive randomization for robustness and generalization
 - **Gymnasium API**: Compatibility with standard API and frameworks for robot learning
-- **ROS 2 Interface**: Scalable interoperability with ROS 2 and Space ROS ecosystems
+- **ROS 2 Interface**: Seamless interoperability with ROS 2 and Space ROS ecosystems
-- **Agnostic Interfaces**: Flexibility across different robots and space domains
+- **Abstract Architecture**: Flexibility across different robots and space domains

 ## Documentation